-Breastfeeding after laser frenectomy will not interfere with healing if when done immediately, and many infants find it reassuring.
-Breastmilk contains tremendous healing properties, so nursing can aid in a speedy recovery, as well.
+Breastfeeding after laser frenectomy will not interfere with healing when done immediately, and many infants find it reassuring.
+Breast milk contains tremendous healing properties, so nursing can aid in a speedy recovery, as well after tongue tie and lip tie laser surgery.

 Some babies have difficulty latching right away due to numbness from anesthetic, but this usually wears off within 30-45 minutes.
 Don’t be alarmed if your baby needs some practice to adjust to a new breastfeeding technique.
 If a posterior tongue tie was released, it can take several weeks for an infant to become acclimated to nursing in a more efficient way.

 You should begin breastfeeding immediately after frenectomy.
-Consulting a lactation specialist can also be beneficial in helping your baby adapt to nursing after tongue tie and lip tie laser surgery.
+Consulting a lactation specialist can also be beneficial in helping your baby adapt to breastfeeding after laser frenectomy.